skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 Moving on to the function that will read from the database, I find myself replicating the work that I did in my dynamodb class.
 I knew this was coming, and it's time to deal with it.
 The problem is that I want to have two different kinds of tables: Those I *create*, for example in testing, and those I *access*, during production and from my app functions.
 I essentially need Python's version of multiple constructors, so starting to look into that, using [this tutorial as a start](https://realpython.com/python-multiple-constructors/).

+Ok I have now separated the construction part into a more general constructor.